On my journey to work, I pass a young chocolate Labrador Retriever who limps on her left front leg.

+With respect to the elbow, this means the bones don’t fit together correctly.
 If you have a young, large-breed dog who has intermittent foreleg lameness, then you need to know about elbow dysplasia.

-This is the most common cause of foreleg lameness in young dogs and can lead to premature arthritis, which then negatively affects the dog’s enjoyment of life.
+Elbow dysplasia is the most common cause of foreleg lameness in young dogs and can lead to premature arthritis, which then negatively affects the dog’s enjoyment of life.
 Getting the problem sorted out early could prevent this from happening.

 Here are some important facts to know.